SunRun/sr-sec-py-sns-logger/README.md

 * Parameters: `actor_user_identifier`, `actor_session_id`, `target_object`, `change_type`, `status`, `actor_user_type`, `mfa_id` (optional).

 ⚙️ How it Works
-The library's core is the SNSPublisher class.
-When a logging function is called, it constructs a complete JSON object from the provided parameters and publishes it to the configured SNS topic.
+The library uses a clean separation of concerns with the SNSPublisher class handling SNS operations and the logging functions handling event construction.
+When a logging function is called, it constructs a complete JSON object from the provided parameters and uses the SNSPublisher to publish it to the configured SNS topic with exponential backoff for resilience.
 This ensures that every log event is a single, structured message ready to be consumed by the downstream pipeline (SNS → Kinesis Firehose → S3).

+**Architecture**:
+- `sns_publisher.py` - Contains the SNSPublisher class with exponential backoff logic
+- `security_logging_sns.py` - Contains logging functions and event construction logic
+- `security_log_fields.py` - Contains standardized field definitions

+**Error Handling**: All functions include comprehensive try/catch blocks to ensure that logging failures never crash your application.
+Instead, they return a structured response indicating success or failure with details.

+**Production Configuration**: The SNSPublisher includes comprehensive boto3 configuration for production use:
+- **Retries**: AWS SDK's built-in retry with exponential backoff (5 attempts total)
+- **Timeouts**: Connection timeout (10s) and read timeout (30s) to prevent hanging
+- **Connection Pool**: Up to 50 connections for high-throughput scenarios
+- **Security**: AWS Signature Version 4 for secure authentication
+- **User Agent**: Custom identifier for debugging and monitoring
+- **Region**: Configurable AWS region with fallback to default resolution